 Candace points out a Western Red Cedar stump that looks dead.
 I’m surprised to learn that the stump is still alive.

-Scientists have come to realise is that while a stump may not be getting energy directly from the sunlight because it no longer has its main trunk and branches, its root system may still be intact and other trees will support the life of a stump by sending it nutrients.
+Scientists have come to realise that while a stump may not be getting energy directly from the sunlight because it no longer has its main trunk and branches, its root system may still be intact and other trees will support the life of a stump by sending it nutrients.

 How trees communicate